bienvenuushindi/sharingan/README.md

 In order to run this project you need:

-- Ruby installed
+- Ruby 3.1 installed
+- Rails 7.0.4.3 installed
+- Redis server 7.0.10 installed and running
-- Postgresql installed
+- PostgreSQL installed
 - Git installed [ In case you want to clone this repo using your terminal]
 - Any IDE or text editor that supports Ruby